 - Receive 150,000 Altitude bonus points when you spend $4,000 on eligible purchases within 90 days of card approval.
 Exclusions apply.
 Qantas rewards fee applies.

 - Earn up to 6 Altitude points per $1 spent (terms and conditions apply).

 - Complimentary Insurances: Overseas Travel, Extended Warranty, Purchase Security and Transit Accidents (terms and conditions apply)

 American Express Platinum Card

-- Get 150,000 Bonus Membership Rewards Points when you apply online by 27 January 2021, are approved and spend $3,000 on your new Card within the first 3 months.
+- Get 150,000 Bonus Membership Rewards Points when you apply online, are approved and spend $3,000 on your new Card within the first 3 months.
 Plus, an additional 50,000 Bonus Membership Rewards Points in Year 2 upon fee renewal.
 T&Cs apply.
 New Card Members only.